How Calhoun County, MI Reduced their Marriage Application Processing Time by More Than 50%

 How has the process changed?

 Before we launched the GovOS Remote Marriage Application, couples had to visit us in person, present their state ID, and fill out a paper affidavit.
 For most couples, this meant spending at least 45 minutes in our office to complete the paperwork.
 Mistakes were common on the written forms so couples would sometimes go through 3-4 copies of the paper application.
 People kept asking, “Why can’t I do this online?”

 Now, with the online application, couples can submit their information and pay the application fee online.
 Once completed, applications are sent to our queue where staff reviews each one and makes note of anything else we may need.
 Since state law doesn’t allow the use of video technology at this time, we still need the couple to come into the office for the final step of the process.
 There’s a 3-day waiting period in Michigan after which time the couple can come in, present their ID and birth certificate, and complete the process.

 What are some of the benefits you’ve seen so far?

-In addition to the convenience for our citizens mentioned above, the time savings for our staff has just been tremendous.
+In addition to the convenience for our citizens, the time savings for our staff has just been tremendous.
 Our processing time per application has decreased from 45 minutes to 20 minutes, and we’re working on streamlining even further to get it down to 15 minutes.
 With the online form, the details are much easier to read so staff no longer has to decipher hard-to-read or illegible handwriting on paper applications.
 There’s also the cost savings of not having to print paper applications.